Program of Study

 - Three 100-level courses, one dealing with Europe; one with the United States; and a third with an area outside Europe or the United States.

-- Four 200-level courses, one of which must be History 270: Historical Methods and Interpretations and History 288: Internship in History.
+- Four 200-level courses, two of which must be History 270: Historical Methods and Interpretations and History 288: Internship in History.

 - Three 300-level courses, one of which must be History 371: Senior Seminar.
 Only one of the courses numbered 381-388 may be used to satisfy the major requirements.